pschwede/AnchorBot/README.md

 *© spazzpp2 – Licensed under MIT License*

-It's a news aggregator with the attempt of making you read the most important news first.
+It's a client-side hosted news feed reader with the attempt of making you read the most important news first.

 Features
 --------
-* Get pictures, videos, audio, etc. out of the feeds or the page they're linking to
+* gets pictures, videos, audio, etc. out of the feeds and the page they're linking to
-* Microblogging support
+* analyzes feed entries for repeatations in microblogs or other feeds to merge and sort
-* Analyze feed entries for repeatations in microblogs or other feeds to merge and sort
+* focus on readability
-* Focus on readability
+* locally hosted webinterface to make your browser extensions available

 Installation
 ------------